cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ## Usage of round brackets

 Use round brackets in your advanced queries to:
--   group values that belong to the same parameter
+-   group values that belong to the same field
--   specify the order (hierarchy) between different parameters
+-   specify the order (hierarchy) between different fields
--   avoid the need to repeat parameters
+-   avoid the need to repeat fields
 -   keep your query simple, clean and more human readable

 ### Use round brackets to group values in the query

 In the example below, no round brackets are used.
-Because of this, the parameter `address.\*.postalCode` is repeated 3 times.
+Because of this, the field `address.\*.postalCode` is repeated 3 times.
 This is unneccesary and makes the query dificult to read.
 ```
 GET /events/?q=address.\*.postalCode:9000 OR address.\*.postalCode:1000 OR address.\*.postalCode:2000 OR address.\*.postalCode:3000
 ```

-Round brackets make it possible to group values and avoid the need to repeat parameters.
+Round brackets make it possible to group values and avoid the need to repeat fields.
 As a result, the query is shorter, more simple and easier to maintain:
 ```
 GET /events/?q=address.\*.postalCode:(9000 OR 1000 OR 2000 OR 3000)
 ```

-### Use round brackets to specify the order between different parameters
+### Use round brackets to specify the order between different fields

 In the case of more complex queries the correct usage of round brackets is mandatory.